wairas/hsi-website/docs/happy/wsl2.md

 WSL and your [Windows 10 is at least build 19044 (no restrictions with Windows 11)](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).

+**NB:** The following commands are all to be issued from a Windows command-prompt, not a Linux shell.

 First, make sure that your WSL is up-to-date (and supports graphical applications):

 ```